-A mindset represents more how we think, it captures how we feel & how we act as individuals & as whole organizations.
-It is an active & dynamic expression of an individual’s culture & consciousness, in that it taps into their underlying values, beliefs & assumptions at play, within it.
+A mindset represents more how we think, it captures how we feel and how we act as individuals and as whole organisations.
+It is an active and dynamic expression of an individual’s culture and consciousness, in that it taps into their underlying values, beliefs, and assumptions at play, within it.

 - Why are mindsets important?

-Mindsets influence the way people seek to fulfil their purpose & strategic mandate, and capture how we connect with ourselves, how we think, feel, make choices & decisions, as well as on the behaviours & actions we take & the results we get.
+Mindsets influence the way people seek to fulfill their purpose and strategic mandate, and capture how we connect with ourselves, how we think, feel, make choices and decisions.
+As well as on the behaviours and actions we take and the results we get.

 -Mindsets are a key part of our personalities and are based on our belief systems.

-Mindsets shed light on a person’s unique active cognitive stylistic preferences, which shapes what they say & do, how they solve problems, set goals & make decisions – inside & outside of the “box.”
+Mindsets shed light on a person’s unique active cognitive stylistic preferences, which shapes what they say and do, how they solve problems, set goals and make decisions – inside and outside of the “box.”

-All organizational types demonstrate preferred mindsets which are expressed in behaviours, systems & artefacts, all of which then impact on their ability to grow and transform.
+All organisational types demonstrate preferred mindsets which are expressed in behaviours, systems, and artifacts, all of which then impact on their ability to grow and transform.

 Complementing humans to develop superminds

-Leading companies increasingly recognize that these technologies are most effective when they complement humans, not replace them, through creating superminds, groups of individuals acting together, with machines, in ways that seem intelligent.
+Leading companies increasingly recognize that these technologies are most effective when they complement humans, not replace them.
+Through retooling to creating superminds, groups of individuals acting together, with machines, in ways that seem intelligent.